Geometric leaf of symplectic groupoid: Log-canonical coordinates for

+{Notably, since $Z_{0,k,n-k}$ are squared in the expressions for Casimirs and come in first powers in expressions for matrix elements, we replace their occurrences in $a_{i,j}$ by products of $(Z_{i,j,k})^{-1/2}$, which explains the appearance of half-integer powers of the Fock--Goncharov coordinates in the expressions for $a_{i,j}$, see examples in Sec.
+8.}

-\begin{remark} Note that after amalgamation and restriction to the particular level set of Casimir functions, the quiver in Fig.~\ref{fig:FG} turns into the quiver in Fig.~\ref{fig:amalg} for the remaining Fock-Goncharov parameters which is equivalent to the quiver in Fig.~\ref{fig:clusterA6}. \end{remark}
+\begin{remark} Note that after amalgamation and imposing the normalizing condition, the quiver on Fig.~\ref{fig:FG} turns into the quiver on Fig.~\ref{fig:amalg} for the remaining Fock--Goncharov parameters, which is equivalent to the quiver on Fig.~\ref{fig:clusterA6}. \end{remark}